 Some awards contain some unusual minimum engagement period provisions:

-- Cleaning Services Award: the minimum engagement period in this award is based upon the square metres the employee is engaged to clean (for example, a cleaning area of 2000-5000 sqm bears a minimum engagement period of 3 hours)
+- Cleaning Services Award: the minimum engagement period in this award is based upon the square metres the employee is engaged to clean (for example, a cleaning which the employer is contracted to clean of 2000-5000 sqm bears a minimum engagement period of 3 hours).

 What should I do?